DSIA

 Information Overload

-See: Micro Information Overload and Macro Information Overload.
+See also: Micro Information Overload and Macro Information Overload.

 J